 So how can we increase productivity and work better?
 Do we have to reach inbox zero?
 Well, it depends on what are your feelings about it.
 Maybe you have to reach inbox zero to reduce anxiety or you can even organize your email inbox in a more dynamic/gameful way.

 We warn you in advance that this may take time.
 But it’s for the better.
 We can guarantee that once you start organizing your inbox, things will become easier.
 As you probably are thinking now, there are steps to climb and mindsets to change, so let’s start it out.

 Archive old messages

 Stop accumulating emails that you won’t ever read anymore.
 Start by deleting every email that isn’t relevant.
 Don’t be generous, cut all you don’t need and just let it go.
-It can be painful if you’re the type of person who get so attached to emails, but this have to done.
+It can be painful if you’re the type of person who gets so attached to emails, but this has to do.

 After you delete all emails that you’ll no longer need, you can start to select the important ones and archive them into an appropriate folder.
 So, in case an email is truly important for your business, there are some things you can do:

 - Archive it, so it will be easily found in the future;

 Channel your inner Marie Kondo and do not, in any circumstances, feel remorse.
 As the famous Disney princess, Queen Elsa of Arendelle once said, “Let it go”.

 Some email software and extensions allow you to collaborate with your team by sharing inboxes, delegating tasks or emails and get things done together.
 You can create a shared inbox with your team and choose which tasks you want to be shared.

 If you receive an email where some other colleague can help or solve the issue in a faster and more efficient way, please delegate.
 Do not carry this responsibility for others.
 Note: we’re not saying you have to do nothing and delegate every email.
 It’s about priority and sending the right issue to the right person.